Fellow (C), College Lecturer, Director of Studies

-- Director of Studies, Psychological and Behavioural Sciences
+- Director of Studies in Psychological and Behavioural Sciences

 Telephone: +44 (0) 1223 334517

 Claire Hughes completed her first degree and her PhD (on the topic of executive function in autism) at the University of Cambridge.
-She then spent two years in Paris as a post-doctoral research fellow, where she worked at the Hopital Robert Debre and INSERM at the University of Paris V, investigating executive functions in parents and siblings of children with autism.
-Returning to the UK, Claire worked for 6 years at the Social, Genetic and Developmental Psychiatry Research Centre where she collaborated with Professor Judy Dunn in two parallel studies of ‘hard to manage’ preschoolers and typically developing preschool friends.
+A two-year post-doc in Paris allowed Claire to extend this work to demonstrate executive difficulties among first-degree relatives of individuals with autism.
+Returning to the UK, Claire worked for 6 years at the Social, Genetic and Developmental Psychiatry Research Centre in London, where she turned her attention to the social and cognitive difficulties displayed by ‘hard to manage’ preschoolers.